DAACS/DAACS-Setup/README.md

 ------------------------------------------------------------------------

+*For the remainder of this document we will use `IP_ADDRESS` and `DAACS_DOMAIN` to correspond to your server’s IP address and domain, respectively.*

 ## Installing DAACS

 Login to the Ubuntu server.
-Here, change `SSH_KEY` to the file created above and `XXX.XXX.XXX.XXX` to the IP address of your server.
+Here, change `SSH_KEY` to the file created above and `IP_ADDRESS` to the IP address of your server.

-    ssh -i ssl/SSH_KEY root@XXX.XXX.XXX.XXX
+    ssh -i ssl/SSH_KEY root@IP_ADDRESS

 ``` bash
 mkdir /daacs